IRS Forms

 Key Takeaways

 • For 2025 interest paid, payers generally must furnish 1099-INT statements to recipients by January 31, 2026, and file with the IRS by late February if on paper or by March 31 if e-file, subject to weekend or holiday shifts and IRS rules.
-Larger filers with 10 or more total information returns must e-file.
+Larger filers with 10 or more total information returns (aggregated across all information return types, down from the pre-2024 threshold of 250) must e-file.

 • Box 1 is taxable interest, Box 2 is the early withdrawal penalty, Box 3 is U.S. savings bonds and Treasury interest, Box 4 is federal tax withheld under backup withholding, Box 8 is tax exempt interest.